 - Using throat pain anesthetic sprays is NOT a good idea for performance.
 There are several reasons, the main one is that the numbness can fool you into thinking you can push your wounded voice so hard you sustain lasting vocal damage.

 - Rest your voice as much as possible.
 GET SOME GOOD SLEEP!
 And try not to sleep on your back, allowing post nasal drip to coat your throat tissues all night.
 Sleep on your side.

-- Warm your voice up with best form of exercises and use great vocal technique!
+- Warm your voice up with correct form exercises and use great vocal technique!
 When you do as I teach and pull instead of push your voice, you will be using breath support/control balance that will keep you from excessively winding and drying out the edges of your vocal cords.
 Your throat should also not get tight.

-- Decide whether or not to cancel performance.
+- Decide whether or not to cancel your performance.
 Stuffy nose and sinus?
 I wouldn't record a master lead vocal but you should be fine for live performance.
 You'll just sound a bit more resonant with thicker m's and n's.
 Where does it hurt when you sing?
 Do you just have irritated throat tissues from post nasal drip, or does it hurt at vocal cord level (laryngitis)?
-Consider cancelling.
+Consider canceling.